aws/aws-lc-rs/book/src/resources.md

 * **`AWS_LC_SYS_NO_PREGENERATED_SRC`**

-  When set to `1`, forces the build to use CMake instead of pre-generated source file lists.
+  When set to `1`, forces the build to generate CMake source files instead of using pre-generated ones.
-  This can be useful when building with custom configurations.

 ### Bindings Generation